Storyblok Raises $80M Series C - Read News

 You may restrict the list of users who have permission to change each stage in the settings of the stage.
 Read more in the chapter Customization of Workflow stages.

-Section titled Commenting and Discussions Commenting and Discussions
+Commenting and Discussions

 Storyblok offers the possibility of commenting on each story.
 You can leave notes for later, or start discussions with your co-editors.